ceph/ceph/doc/rados/configuration/network-config-ref.rst

 OSD IP Tables
 -------------

-OSDs listen on the first available ports beginning at port 6800.
-Ensure that you open at least one port beginning at port 6800 for each OSD that runs on the host.
-Each OSD may use up to three ports:
+By default, OSDs `bind`_ to the first available ports on a host beginning at port 6800.
+Ensure that you open at least three ports beginning at port 6800 for each OSD that runs on the host.
+Each OSD on a host may use up to three ports:

 #.
 One for talking to clients and monitors.
 #.
 One for sending data to other OSDs.